dfsp-spirit/brainview/README.md

 ## Development and tests

-Tests and test data are not shipped in the releases, see the file [README_DEVELOPMENT file](develop/README_DEVELOPMENT.md) in this repository for instructions on installing the development version and running the tests.
+Tests and test data are not shipped in the releases, see the [README_DEVELOPMENT file](develop/README_DEVELOPMENT.md) in this repository for instructions on installing the development version and running the tests.

 ## Alternatives and similar tools